 St. Joseph's School offers tuition financial aid/scholarships to families with students in grades kindergarten through 8th grade.
 St. Joseph's School will provide specific scholarship procedures through email communication and on the school website when registration opens.
 Scholarship Applications are due in mid-April.
-The date will be published on the form and communicated in school emails.
-Scholarships are strictly confidential between parents/guardians and St. Joseph's School.
+Financial Aid/Scholarship Applications are made through FACTS.
 We understand that a family's financial circumstances are private, and we assure all families who apply for scholarships the utmost care and diligence in upholding and respecting that privacy.